top of page

 Our Research

-Appointment Congo and AMECO began a research collaboration led by Daniel Law in 2022 to develop and field test regenerative methods that can work with in the local context.
-In the early months of 2022 hot or thermal compost was produced using local materials.
-This compost was incorporated into a modified rainfed (not flood irrigated) rice production system which incorporated relevant principles from the System of Rice Intensification (SRI).
-Generally SRI is associated with flood irrigation, however, the Sankuru context is entirely "rainfed" so we identified methods that could be applicable for local farmers.
-We used locally available seed.
-Our tests demonstrated that by not burning, maintaining ground cover through the dry season, spacing our rice at 25cm intervals, roguing at 12-16 days after planting, and incorporating compost we could improve yields.
-Incorporating a rotational crop of beans during the off season and ground cover we planted another crop of rice in 2023 and our yields increased.
-Our results turned heads as normally yields decrease and ours increased without burning.
-The research and methods demonstrated to be effective however our greatest obstacles to adoption are the entrenched practices and beliefs about agriculture.
-What we have witnessed so far is that people are eager to learn and to try out the methods that we have demonstrated to work but this will require additional efforts.
+We began in 2022 to develop and field test regenerative methods that work within the Sankuru context.
+In the early months of 2022 thermal compost was produced using local materials.
+This compost was incorporated into a modified "rainfed" rice production system which incorporated relevant principles from the System of Rice Intensification (SRI).
+Generally SRI is associated with flood irrigation, however, the Sankuru context is entirely "rainfed" so methods were identified that would be immediately applicable for local farmers.
+We confined efforts to locally found materials including locally available seed.
+Our tests included the following 5 elements: not burning, maintaining ground cover, spacing rice planting hills 25cm apart, rouging at 12-16 days after planting, and incorporating compost.
+These methods proved to increase yields.
+Early in 2023 a bean crop was rotated in following the rice on our test plots and ground cover was maintained.
+Our second season of rice in 2023 demonstrated that our yields actually increased over the 2022 yields.
+Our results turned heads because normally yields decrease.
+This increase occurred without burning and using only locally available materials.
+In 2024 we tried some mechanized planting methods and maintained yields and this on third year land.
+Our research and methods demonstrated the feasibility, however our greatest obstacles are the entrenched practices and beliefs surrounding agriculture.
+As part of our feasibility studies we have done compost trainings and planting trainings in several communities throughout the Sankuru.
+What we have witnessed so far is that people are eager to learn and to try the methods but success will require substantial efforts on our part to educate and transfer key competency's for this initiative to succeed.

 Our Values